 To hold the arms in place while the glue settled, I ended up using a rubber band, and this worked like a charm:

 Since this is meant as a breaching vehicle I replaced the lascannons of the standard kit with multi-melta.
 This had the accidental effect of putting too much weight on the front of the guns which can swivel or elevate, leaving them pointed down, so I glued them in place and level.
 I picked these in part because I wanted an Army of Darkness theme for it, and they could be dubbed the boomsticks.
 Since I was not using the missile launcher, I took the optics from that and mounted it beside the main guns as a primary sight.
 Not very Angry Marines but it looks cool.
+While I didn’t directly base it on the battle car in that movie, I do think I had that notion swirling in my head as one of the several elements.

 I didn’t replace nearly all the flail heads, just about 4 per row to avoid it looking crowded, and offset them in the different rows for the better appearance.
 This came out looking great.